 The touch of a button connects to an emergency communications centre where the call for help is immediately dealt with.

 If you have an Alarm, you may also benefit from having additional telecare services installed to help monitor/and support your growing needs to retain your independence at home.

 The cost of the scheme:

 The first 12 weeks are FREE.
 The cost thereafter is £3.00 per week for a base unit, pendant and monitoring.
 (Please note: You may be eligible for VAT exemption.
 Please refer to the Exemption from VAT for Community Alarm Call form for further information)

 Alarms for Victims of Domestic Violence

-If you are in a relationship with a history of domestic violence, this could be from physical violence, mental abuse or feeling threatened within your home you may benefit from the installation of an alarm system.
+If you was previously in a relationship with a history of domestic violence, this could be from physical violence, mental abuse or feeling threatened within your home you may benefit from the installation of an alarm system.

 When the alarm is activated, the Control Centre is alerted that the call is a domestic violence incident.
 They immediately contact the Police so officers can attend the scene.
 There is no need for you to make a telephone call.
 A microphone within the unit automatically records all of the events taking place.